hyperledger/identus-cloud-agent/docs/docusaurus/dids/publish.md

 }
 ```

-The response contains `scheduledOperation` property which describes a scheduled operation.
+The response contains the `scheduledOperation` property, which describes a scheduled operation.
 The submitted DID operations are batched together along with other operations to reduce the transaction cost when interacting with the blockchain.

-*PRISM Agent will eventually expose an endpoint to check the status of a scheduled operation.*
+PRISM Agent will eventually expose an endpoint to check the status of a scheduled operation.
-*For now, checking the publishing status can be done by an example in step 3.*
+Checking the publishing status is possible by following Step 3.

 ### 3. Wait until the DID operation is confirmed

-The **DID Controller** checks the DID status same as in step 1, the status of the DID has changed to `PUBLICATION_PENDING`.
+The DID Controller checks the DID status the same as in Step 1.
+The status of the DID has changed to `PUBLICATION_PENDING`.

 Example response with status `PUBLICATION_PENDING`